igorkll/SComputers_docs/SComputers/Methods/clientInvokeTo.md

 ---

-clientInvoke and clientInvokeTo available only in unsafe-mode! clientInvokeTo(player_nickname, str, ...) - it works like a regular clientInvoke, but it calls the code on a certain player
+clientInvoke and clientInvokeTo available only in unsafe-mode! clientInvokeTo(player_nickname/playerobj, str, ...) - it works like a regular clientInvoke, but it calls the code on a certain player